aerahan/aerahan.github.io/_posts/2022-11-14-x86-assembly-basics.md

 Referencing is where the address of an existing variable is used and a pointer variable is set to point at that address location.

-To dereference in assembly, use square brackets to access the value at an address, such as `[eax]` to acess the memory address held in the EAX register (if held).
+To dereference in assembly, use square brackets to access the value at an address, such as `[eax]` to access the value held in the EAX register (if held).
 In the C programming language, this is equivalent to using `*`.
 To reference in assembly, use `offset <variable>` to get the address of the variable.
 In the C programming language, this is equivalent to using `&`.

 ```asm